KindaRusty/KindaRusty/README.md

 ### 👨‍💻 About Me

-- 🎓 First-year student at **Swinburne Vietnam (Danang Campus)**.
+- Second-year student at **Swinburne Vietnam (Danang Campus)**.
-- 💡 Passionate about coding, critical thinking, and challenging myself with complex problems.
+- Passionate about coding, critical thinking, and challenging myself with complex problems.
-- 🌱 My goal is to build a strong foundation in Artìical Intelligence and explore various fields within Computer Science.
+- My goal is to build a strong foundation in Artìical Intelligence and explore various fields within Computer Science.

 ---

-### 🛠️ Tech Stack
+### Tech Stack

 <p align="left">
   <a href="https://www.python.org" target="_blank" rel="noreferrer">